talentbeyondboundaries/website/readme.md

+# Note that TBB's website has moved off GitHub.
+This repository is archived.

 # How to make changes to TBB website
 * Change content by modifying the HTML and other files under the `src` directory.
 * Downloadable files like PDFs are stored in `dist\s`.